 Here are a few trends we expect to see this year:

 1. Continued reliance on third-parties & evolving ecosystems

-Leveraging an ecosystem of third parties to conduct business is not a new phenomenon, but the nature and security of those relationships is evolving.
+Leveraging an ecosystem of third parties to conduct business is not a new phenomenon, but the nature and security of those relationships are evolving.
 We all know that we are only as secure as our weakest link.
-So as we continue to share our sensitive data with our contractors, vendors and suppliers, it is critical that we do so with a clear understanding of our risk.
+So as we continue to share our sensitive data with our contractors, vendors, and suppliers, it is critical that we do so with a clear understanding of our risk.
 According to Ponemon’s 2017 study of Third Party Risk, organizations saw a 7% increase in third-party related breaches from 2016 to 2017.
 And those breaches cost the average organization over $7,350,000.